Home

 Everything looks like a nail

-And your living at the Bittersweet Motel
+And you're living at the Bittersweet Motel

 Halfway between Erie and Pittsburgh